I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my

 We hear a chorus of “Yabuts” rising from the United States: yes, but—Wilbur Wright flew for three seconds before stalling in his powered airplane on December 14, 1903.
 Subsequent flights last longer and covered up to 200 feet.
 However, the Wright Flyer was extremely unstable and almost impossible to control.

 Equally strident “Yabuts” (“sim mas” in Portuguese) come from Brazil.
 Later, the brothers Wright resorted to launching their machines from a rail track using a catapult, but the difficulty of a controlled flight remained.
-The Brazilians point out their beloved Alberto Santos-Dumont took to the air without a power assist and had his plane under control at all times, well, sort of.
+The Brazilians point out that their beloved Alberto Santos-Dumont took to the air without a power assist and had his plane under control at all times (well, sort of).

 Brazilians and Americans could argue late into the night about whose flight was the authentic start of aviation and never reach a comfortable conclusion.